ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Required
 {: .label .label-red }

 A unique identifier assigned by Unbxd to each site created in the Unbxd Console dashboard.
-It is required to associate Autosuggest API requests with the correct site.
+It is required to associate new Autosuggest SDK API requests with the correct site.
 Refer to the [Unbxd documentation](https://docs.netcoreunbxd.com/docs/getting-started) for steps to retrieve the Site Key for your account.

 ### Default (placeholder)